mrumka/pip-templates-microservice-dotnet/doc/Development.md

 ## <a name="build"></a> Building from Vusua Studio

-Open pip-samples-beacons.sln in the Visual Studio.
+**Step 1.** Open pip-samples-beacons.sln in the Visual Studio.

-Check that Process project selected as default project
+**Step 2.** Check that Process project selected as default project

-Click Run -> Run With -> Custom Configuration and set the Run in the directory with using full path to the solution src directory.
+**Step 3.** Click Run -> Run With -> Custom Configuration and set the Run in the directory with using full path to the solution src directory.

 or

-Copy microservice **config.yml** file from ./config/config.yml to the ./src/config/config.yml folder and set configuration parameters if needed.
+**Step 3.** Copy microservice **config.yml** file from ./config/config.yml to the ./src/config/config.yml folder and set configuration parameters if needed.

-Click Run -> Start Without Debigging menu
+**Step 4.** Click Run -> Start Without Debigging menu

 ## <a name="test"></a> Testing from Command Line